 - List the main activities: Once you know your goals, detail crucial sales activities.
 A game plan is more than saying your group will increase profits by 3%.
 Your team can work together to achieve success with regular milestones and set a solid sales plan.

 - Create accurate spending estimates: Be sure to account for any costs you’ll have to pay to meet your expected sales budget.
-For example, if you’re releasing a new product for an occasion and require more promotional material, the cost should subtract from the product’s net sales.
+For example, if you’re releasing a new product for an occasion and require more promotional material, the cost should be subtracted from the product’s net sales.

 - Coordination and regular communication Any company endeavor must have effective communication to succeed.
-All teams must participate and inform of the modifications and projections made while developing a sales budget.
-So this covers the administrative teams, production companies, marketing teams, sales teams, and marketing departments.
+All teams must participate and be informed of the modifications and projections made while developing a sales budget.
+This covers the administrative teams, production companies, marketing teams, sales teams, and marketing departments.

-What Elements of Financial Budget have an Impact on the Sales Budget?
+What Elements of Financial Budgets Have an Impact on the Sales Budget?